emaan-c/NewFormChallenge/frontend_challenge/charting-app/README.md

 This project was developed with the assistance of Claude 3.7 Sonnet in Cursor, which helped with:

-- Scaffolding the project structure
 - Implementing shadcn/ui components
-- Creating the API client with proper typing
 - Building responsive UI layouts
 - Debugging and refinement